 The 1911 census tells us that Arthur, then aged 59 and described as a retired Civil Servant was living at 2D Morgan Mansions, Holloway Road, Islington, North London with his second wife, Edith Bates and her (their?) son Herbert Kenneth Bates aged 7 months.
 The presumption is that he and Kate were divorced as she was still living when Arthur died on 22nd April 1929 at which time he was living at Felde Cottage, The Glade, Hollinbury St. Mary, Surrey.
 His will was proved by Mildred Swannell, a spinster about whom we know nothing.

 The Trust thanks Steve Ingham, author and private researcher, for much of the above biographical information.
-May 2018.
+May 2018, and January 2021.